grafana/grafana/docs/sources/installation/upgrading.md

 ## Upgrading to v6.0

 If you have text panels with script tags they will no longer work due to a new setting that per default disallow unsanitized HTML.
-Read more [here]({{< relref "configuration/#disable-sanitize-html" >}}) about this new setting.
+Read more [here]({{< relref "../administration/configuration/#disable-sanitize-html" >}}) about this new setting.

 ### Authentication and security

-If your using Grafana's builtin, LDAP (without Auth Proxy) or OAuth authentication all users will be required to login upon the next visit after the upgrade.
+If you are using Grafana's builtin, LDAP (without Auth Proxy) or OAuth authentication all users will be required to login upon the next visit after the upgrade.

 If you have `cookie_secure` set to `true` in the `session` section you probably want to change the `cookie_secure` to `true` in the `security` section as well.
 Ending up with a configuration like this: